Virus (novel): Plot summary

-Over the second quarter, outbreaks of influenza and polio take place around the world, and news of random heart attacks even hog the papers.
+Over the 2nd quarter, outbreaks of influenza and polio take place around the world, and news of random heart attacks even dominate the papers.
 Another disease also kills off chickens and their eggs just when scientists needed to acquire large stocks of eggs for developing vaccines.
 The outbreaks of something called Tibetan flu begin to inflict massive casualties, with a number of countries reporting hundreds of thousands killed from random heart attacks.
 The Soviet Union's premier and vice-premier die of the illness, and Meyer is forcibly committed to the Sloan-Kettering Institute to prevent revealing the truth about the virus.
 Things are also worse in the scientific community; the fact that no one except the now-dead Porton Down researchers know of the existence of the space microbes (which have been suppressed for secrecy reasons) cripples efforts to develop a vaccine.
 Nearly all life on Earth are dead of the disease by the end of August.

 As the pandemic spreads worldwide, meanwhile, the staff of several international research stations in Antarctica begin to pool their resources towards creating a new society in the ice under the so-called "Supreme Council of Antarctica (SCA)."
 A scientist at Sloan-Kettering gets in touch with Dr. Meyer and is able to piece together all information about the virus for broadcast to the Antarctic bases before he dies.
 A US Polaris ballistic missile submarine, the USS Nereid, and a Soviet sub, the T-232, make contact with the SCA and are welcomed into an improvised submarine base in Hope Bay.

 Over the next four years, the community in Antarctica - an estimated 10,000 strong - gradually breaks down national affiliations and learn to live together while tapping the continent's natural resources.
 The large community only has 16 women - all of childbearing age, and the SCA moves to have them undergo consensual sex for procreation purposes.
 At the same time, the two submarines are sent on research duty around the world, giving Japanese seismologist Yoshizumi time to perfect a special method for predicting earthquakes.